wmazurwat/wmazurwat/README.md

 ## I'm a JS Developer!

-- 🔭 I’m currently using React Native
+- 🔭 I’m currently learning React
-- 🥅 2021 Goals: Work more, code more, learn more :)
+- 🥅 2022 Goals: Work more, code more, learn more :)

 ### Github stats.